 - Off-air broadcasts may be videotaped and legally shown once to a single class within the first 10 days after the date of the broadcast.
 This does not allow for multiple showings or general showings within the college.

 - The taping must be from a commercial broadcast (no premium cable channels).

-- After ten days they may not be shown unless copyright clearance is obtained.
+- After 10 days they may not be shown unless copyright clearance is obtained.

 Performances that are not an infringement include:

-- Public reception of a transmission of a performance on a consumer type receiver and speakers unless a direct charge is made to see or hear the program or the program received is further transmitted to the public.
+- public reception of a transmission of a performance on a consumer type receiver and speakers unless a direct charge is made to see or hear the program or the program received is further transmitted to the public; and

 Newly Acquired Analog Visual Images

 - Only lawfully acquired copyrighted analog images (including original visual images, reproductions, published reproductions and copies of published reproductions) may be digitized unless such images are readily available in usable digital form for purchase or license at a fair price.
 Images that are available in usable digital form should not be digitized for addition to an institutional image collection without permission.